One Day in Grand Canyon: South Rim Itinerary with Top Sights (+Map)

 Powell Point – Grand Canyon National Park

-4. Take a short hike: part of Rim Trail, Bright Angel Trail, or South Kaibab Trail
+4. Take a Short Hike: Rim Trail, Bright Angel, or South Kaibab Trail

 South Rim Trail

-In fact, it’s best to only do sections of this walk, as it will leave you exhausted.
-We made the mistake of walking the entire Hermit Road when we visited the Grand Canyon.
+TIP: Don’t try to walk the full Hermit Road section in summer – it’s long, hot, and has little shade.
+We learned this the hard way!
 It was unbearably hot (we were there in July), kids drank all the water just as we were at the furthest point from the nearest drinking water spot, and we definitely regretted not taking the shuttle earlier.

 South Rim Trail is not to be missed if visiting Grand Canyon for one day